 OO & N Gauge Railway Modelling, Videos & Tutorials from the Scottish Highlands

 Welcome to the Strathpeffer Junction shop.
 UK shipping for OO Gauge ringfield adaptor kit orders is £2.99, irrespective of how many are purchased.
-We also ship to Ireland, mainland Europe, USA, Canada, Australia and New Zealand (postage to the USA has regrettably doubled in price due to the US government's new tariffs).
+We also ship to Ireland, mainland Europe, USA, Canada, Australia and New Zealand.
+Due to lockdown restrictions and our reliance on a mobile post office, parcel-sized orders are currently dispatched at Tuesday lunchtimes weekly, while letter-sized orders are dispatched twice weekly.

 Hornby Ringfield Replacement 6V CD Motor & Adaptor Kit (HA1/10MM/Co-Co)